 Demand for organic seed is increasing across North America and many regions of BC offer a great growing environment for seed crops.
 On-farm seed production can bring additional revenue to your farm and help you grow seed optimally suited to your farm environment.
 SEED PRODUCTION WORKSHOPS WITH PATRICK STEINER Join long-time organic seed producer and founder of Stellar Seeds, Patrick Steiner, for these seed production workshops and field days in Winlaw (July 15) and Prince George (July 10 & 11).
-These workshops include both classroom and field time as Patrick covers the fundamentals of seed production in the classroom and then takes … Continue reading JUL 10,11,15: WINLAW & PRINCE GEORGE, BC: Seed Production Workshops
+These workshops include both classroom and field time as Patrick covers the fundamentals of seed production in the classroom and … Continue reading JUL 10,11,15: WINLAW & PRINCE GEORGE, BC: Seed Production Workshops

 Looking for a great farm and food volunteer opportunity this summer?
 Have a great time and help out this summer at FarmFolk CityFolk’s Feast of Fields in one of three BC locations!
 WHAT IS FEAST OF FIELDS?
 Feast of Fields is FarmFolk CityFolk’s annual local food celebration and fundraiser, highlighting the contribution local chefs, restaurants, farmers, ranchers, fishers, food artisans, vintners, brewers and distillers make to our local food economy.
 It emphasizes how they are connected to the land, support the regional economy, and create the most delicious local, seasonal, sustainable flavours BC has to offer.
 In 2018, Feast of Fields will … Continue reading Feast of Fields: Call For Volunteers!